heiklap/dawo/README.md

  Start building first new classes, but keep your mind open for intuitive solutions.

  Practise to use Dawo by finding it's properties in editor, and think their importance in app.

+ ### Version 1.0.0  Dated:  10.4.2022

+ 1. Thrust to conduct something useful, nearing Real-World app, small, simple,but sophisticated.
+ 2. Leave out many important areas, that should be realized in other packages, like resources, money, areas, labor, cost aso.
+ 3. Ready to be plugged, and plug other packages.
+ 4. Collect IDEA, WORD, aso.stuff, be big and complicated, make a mess, that real-life sometimes is.
+ 5. Mark the learning road of hesitations, errors, learning and success.
+ 6. Be educational, make FAQ and howTo-stuff.
+Love logic and learning.
+ 7. Search and find inspirational Happy-Findings-Road: FIN: #Oivallus.. deep, sudden understanding.
+ 8. Be very careful when using other outside packages.
+Atleast in core of dawo.
+ 9. Show vision and develop plugins to inside / outside world of dawo sphere.
+ 10. LANG idea, Dawolang and other own packages to come live.
+ 11. Caveat: author do not have experience in developing Full-Stack, Web and server apps, or big real-world business apps.
+ 12. Dawo version 1.0.0. is World of base-level simple objects static data.
+ Wide range of of dartlang properties are left aside, not used here, or come in next versions.

  ### Versions